govau/design-system-site/content/templates/home/tips.md

 ### Structure

 - Variations of the `.au-body` selector such as `.au-body--alt or .au-body--dark` or a combination of them can be used to slice up the page into horizontal sections of different shades.
-These contrasting sections can make it easier to categorise different sections on the page.
+These variations provide contrast that can be used to reinforce visual clustering amongst different sections of the home page.